Day 8: Logroño to Najera

 Running on pure pilgrim power, I stumbled on. – Tim Moore

 Logroño is a lovely city and one I definitely want to visit again.
 Its amazing park system seems endless, as we walk across a bridge, and basically follow a park path until the next town.
-Our spectacular morning sunrise reflects purple and pink on the clouds, and serves as a gorgeous backdrop behind us.
+Our spectacular morning sunrise reflects purple and pink on the clouds and serves as a gorgeous backdrop behind us.
 Along this path, we see some of the most beautiful granite sculptures, directing our way on the Camino.

-Today’s walk is long, draining and very difficult for me for several reasons: My body and feet are tired from yesterday’s long journey, today is a much warmer day, we have to battle a constant head wind or side wind, and the country roads are lined with large gravel.
+Today’s walk is long, draining, and very difficult for me for several reasons: My body and feet are tired from yesterday’s long journey, today is a much warmer day, we have to battle a constant headwind or side wind, and the country roads are lined with large gravel.
 I find the gravel taxing on the soles of my feet, and I ache for smooth roads again.

 We are mesmerized by the views while we travel through vineyard after vineyard with grapes dripping off the vines waiting to be picked.
 Some of the farmers are harvesting their grapes to be used in the famous and delicious vino tinto (red wine).
-As we walk by, a kind farmer offers a fellow pilgrim grapes and would not take any money for them.
+As we walk by, a kind farmer offers fellow pilgrim grapes and would not take any money for them.
 In the traditional Camino spirit, the pilgrim shares the delicious grapes with us.
 The juice is sweet and the grapes melt in our mouths as the hot sun beams on our backs.

 TIP (Camino Travel Time): Unfortunately by mid to late October, many of the churches begin to close.
 If one is open, pilgrims try to spend a few moments exploring the gorgeous churches along the Camino.
-They use this time to pray, reflect or simply just take a break and enjoy the beauty.
+They use this time to pray, reflect, or simply just take a break and enjoy the beauty.
 A pilgrim does not have to be Catholic to frequent these houses of worship; they welcome all pilgrims with open arms.

 Near another village, we approach a cross symbolizing a lost Pilgrim.
 It is unfortunate, but pilgrims have lost their lives while walking the Camino, usually due to not paying attention near the roads.
 Regrettably, there are times when we have to cross busy roads and highways.
-The Camino was here first, but modern civilization has grown around it, forcing pilgrims to traverse through some tricky situations at time.
+The Camino was here first, but modern civilization has grown around it, forcing pilgrims to traverse through some tricky situations at times.
 We had heard two pilgrims were recently killed further on the path when crossing a busy road.

 There are times when you can be alone and think on the Camino, or join a group of pilgrims and chat along the way.
-Sometime you may need to walk alone to concentrate on the trail, for it can be grueling and extremely hard.
-Today I pray many times that I make it to the next town, or push myself to put one foot in front of the other.
+Sometime you might need to walk alone to concentrate on the trail, for it can be grueling and extremely hard.
+Today I pray many times that I make it to the next town or push myself to simply put one foot in front of the other.
 Just when I think I cannot go farther, a new friend, like Martin, comes by to lift my spirits and get my mind off it all.

 By the end of the day, we are so thankful to arrive in Najera.
-Our lengthy 31 kilometer journey took us over some challenging hills and the path was most entirely on gravel roads.
+Our lengthy 31-kilometer journey took us over some challenging hills and the path was almost entirely on gravel roads.
 I am extremely exhausted; however, am amazed, after a short shower, how quickly I rally for dinner.
 Tonight eleven of us gather at a restaurant to feast on the traditional pilgrims’ meal, accompanied by plenty of vino tinto (red wine).
 One of our new friends, Sabine, speaks many languages, including her native French, and is wonderfully fluent in Spanish.
 She promptly orders for all of us.
 I soon learn Sabine started the Camino many weeks before us, from the middle of France.
-She shars how it has been an adjustment joining all the pilgrims from St. Jean Pied-de-Port, for before then she was usually alone.
+She shares how it has been an adjustment joining all the pilgrims from St. Jean Pied-de-Port, for before then she was usually alone.

 Hostels remind me of a coed summer camp, but amongst adult friends, who are now becoming my brothers and sisters.
 I am amused every night by what I encounter, but unfortunately usually shattered in the morning for not getting enough sleep.
 I think am due for a hotel or private room soon for a good night’s rest.